Expo 61: Italia '61

-The Italian part of the expo 61 was located between the Palazzo del Lavoro and the carmuseum, two kilometers north.
-The Italian provinces were represented with pavilions along the river Po at the eastside of the Corso Unità d'Italia (Lane of Italian unity).
-At the westside an eventcentre, the Palavela was built.
-During the 2006 Winter Olympics this hall was used as venue for figure skating and shorttrack.
-Visitors could use a monorail for an 1800m ride between the northern entrance at the car museum and the Palazzo del Lavoro at the southside of the exposition.
+The Italian part of the Expo 61 was located between the Palazzo del Lavoro and the car museum, two kilometers north.
+The Italian provinces were represented with pavilions along the river Po at the east side of the Corso Unità d'Italia (Lane of Italian Unity).
+At the west side an event centre, the Palavela, was built.
+During the 2006 Winter Olympics this hall was used as venue for figure skating and short-track.
+Visitors could use a monorail for an 1800m ride between the northern entrance at the car museum and the Palazzo del Lavoro at the south side of the exposition.
 An aerial cableway provided access to the Parco Europa, a viewpoint at the other side of the Po.